stowage/Joya/README.md

 ```
 This ```if``` statement checks whether variable has been initialized or not.
 Question-mark ```?``` symbol means that variable has unknown or infinite numeric value.
-Text variable can't be set to unspecified value while numeric variable can be reset to unspecified value at any time
+Text variables can't be set to unspecified value while numeric variables can be reset to unspecified value at any time.

 #### Numeric Variable